Have questions? We have some answers. Check our most commonly asked questions below or ask a new one of us through the contact form.

 Why do I need to raise support?

-As with most missionary organizations, we rely on the generous donations of God’s people to provide for God’s work.
+For interns from the US, and as with most missionary organizations, we rely on the generous donations of God’s people to provide for God’s work.
 Jesus, himself, was supported by those who could provide for his and his disciple’s needs.
 US labor law requires us to pay you.
 But in order for us to pay you, we will need you to raise the funds.
 Therefore, all interns, unless they volunteer (see above), are required to raise financial support (with our help, of course).

 Will I be able to save money from the summer?

-Most interns who live moderately are able to save a good portion of their stipend.
+For interns from the US, most interns who live moderately are able to save a good portion of their stipend.
 We cannot guarantee this amount as it is up to you as to how you choose to spend your stipend.

 Will I have access to a vehicle for personal use?